 - working with people in Northern Ireland Departments and their ALBs to make sure that any assistance they provide is in compliance with EC State aid rules

-SAU has also produced State aid: A Beginner's Guide for Public Bodies in Northern Ireland which provides an introduction to the concept of State aid, how to assess whether State aid is present, and how to make sure you comply with the State aid rules.
+SAU has produced State aid: A Beginner's Guide for Public Bodies in Northern Ireland which provides an introduction to the concept of State aid, how to assess whether State aid is present, and how to make sure you comply with the EU State aid rules.
 Further advice on State aid can be found in section 4.8 of the Northern Ireland Guide to Expenditure Appraisal and Evaluation (NIGEAE), and Annex 4.9 of Chapter 4 of Managing Public Money Northern Ireland.

 Training and Awareness Raising